TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Zero-shot Semantic Segmentation} Semantic segmentation is an essential task in computer vision \citep{fcn}.
-Pioneers directly addressed segmentation with per-pixel classification algorithms \citep{fcn,segmenter,segformer, encnet,sert}.
-Followers improved them by decoupling mask generation with semantic classification \citep{mask2former,maskformer,segvit}.
-When segmenting pre-defined closed categories, both principles have achieved significant progress.
-Nevertheless, when inferring novel classes inaccessible from training, normal approaches perform poorly.
-Thus, zero-shot semantic segmentation has been a challenging task, whose key is to segment unseen categories via training on only known classes.
-Mainstream works \citep{spnet, zs3, gagnet, sign, joint, strict} focus on improving the generalization ability from seen to novel categories.
+Semantic segmentation is an essential task in computer vision~\cite{fcn, zhang2023simple, ghiasi2022scaling, qin2023freeseg}.
+Pioneers addressed segmentation directly with per-pixel classification algorithms~\cite{fcn,segmenter,segformer, encnet, sert}, while followers improved them by decoupling mask generation with semantic classification~\cite{mask2former,maskformer,segvit}.
+Both principles have achieved significant progress when segmenting predefined closed categories.
+However, when inferring novel classes inaccessible from training, normal approaches perform poorly.
+Thus, zero-shot semantic segmentation has been a challenging task, where the key is to segment unseen categories via training on only known classes.
+Mainstream works~\cite{spnet, zs3, gagnet, sign, joint, strict} focus on improving the generalization ability from seen to novel categories.